CLUB NEWS (For information on proposed visits and events, click on 'Events/Diary')

 OTHER ALBUMS AT CLUB HQ

 Twenty-three volumes of diesel photographs plus a few electrics are also available at the Club H.Q.
 These photos are 7" x 5" in size, many taken around Burton and are generally stored in albums according to classes.
 The photographic quality of these is mixed and some are quite poor, but in many cases they form a record of the recent past.

 The Society also holds the following albums which contain many first class shots with some in colour and some rare shots eg. 92220 'Evening Star' on 17B Burton Shed.

 * The 17B Albums (2 Volumes)

-These albums are looked after by Committee Chairman Mark Ratcliffe and a special request is required in order to view them.
+All of these albums are looked after by Committee Chairman Mark Ratcliffe and a special request to him is required in order to view them.
 They are usually made available to members at least twice a year.

 VIDEO & DVD